matter-labs/zksync-lite-docs/docs/faq/faq.md

 [[toc]]

-## Will there be a token?

-Yes

-## When will the token be released?

-The team’s focus is to work on scalability for Ethereum.
-You can find any announcements from zkSync on [Discord](https://discord.com/invite/px2aR7w), [Telegram](https://t.me/zksync), and [Twitter](https://twitter.com/zksync).

 ## Why are the fees so high?

 Our fees depend on Ethereum Layer 1 (L1) gas prices because with every zkSync Layer 2 (L2) transaction, we post related data on Layer 1 — this allows us to inherit the security of Ethereum.